-Industry partners accelerate market entry and assist emerging technology startups in gaining traction.
-Unlike traditional funding, industry partners bring diverse resources to the table: commercial scale-up experience, knowledge of the industry or market, regulatory expertise, access to critical first customer relationships – the list goes on.
+Unlike a venture captial raise, industry partnerships offer in kind resources: commercial scale-up experience, knowledge of the industry or market, regulatory expertise, access to critical first customer relationships – the list goes on.

 4. Protect your IP

-Tech scouts come in all stripes, but they are often very hard to get through to them.
-Use any common point you have, shared contacts via LinkedIn, industry associations, academic connections and so forth.
-Seedsprint is a free online tool for emerging technologies allows your organization to make a private profile and search for and message technology scouts directly.
+Tech scouts come in all stripes, but it is often very hard to get in touch with them.
+Use any common point of connection you have, shared contacts via LinkedIn, industry associations, academic connections and so forth. seedsprint is a free online tool for emerging technologies that allows your organization to make a private profile and message technology scouts directly.

 Any questions about how seedsprint can help you forge great industry partnerships?
-Just drop us a note.
+Just drop us a note or sign up below.